bartbutenaers/node-red-contrib-button-events/README.md

 + `clicked`: when a button is pressed and released rapidly.
 + `clicked_pressed`: if a click is quickly followed by pressing and holding the button, then a clicked_pressed event will be emitted.
 This will be followed by a `released` event, as soon as the button is released.
 + `double_clicked`: if a click is quickly followed with another click, then it is interpreted as a double click.
++ `double_clicked_pressed`: if a double click is quickly followed by pressing and holding the button, then a double_clicked_pressed event will be emitted.
+This will be followed by a `released` event, as soon as the button is released.
++ `triple_clicked`: if 3 clicks quickly follow each other, then it is interpreted as a triple click.
++ `triple_clicked_pressed`: if a triple click is quickly followed by pressing and holding the button, then a triple_clicked_pressed event will be emitted.
+This will be followed by a `released` event, as soon as the button is released.
++ `quadruple_clicked`: if 4 clicks quickly follow each other, then it is interpreted as a quadruple click.
 + `released`: when the pressed button is released.

 The last 3 events indicate low-level event types: